Brandon Crawford Player Props: Giants vs. Royals

 |Games w/1+ RBI

-- The Royals pitching staff ranked 25th in the league last season with a collective 7.6 strikeouts per nine innings.
+- The Royals pitching staff is 21st in MLB with a collective 8.4 strikeouts per nine innings.

-- Royals pitchers combined to give up 173 total home runs last year (1.1 per game).
-That ranked 17th in baseball.
+- Royals pitchers combine to give up seven total home runs at a clip of 0.9 per game (to rank 12th in the league).

-- The Royals will look to Keller (0-1) in his second start this season.
+- Singer (1-0) pitches for the Royals to make his second start of the season.

-- His most recent time out came on Sunday against the Minnesota Twins, when the right-hander went 4 2/3 innings, surrendering two earned runs while allowing five hits.
+- In his most recent appearance on Monday, the righty tossed five innings against the Toronto Blue Jays, giving up one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.